 A: No. All applicants are evaluated based on their merits.

 Q: How do I apply?

 Q: Do you offer application fee waivers?

-A: The application fee is a cost incurred by the Graduate School for processing applications and as a consequence, PEMM cannot waive application fees.
+A: We are offering a fee waiver to all applications completed before December 1st.
+After that date, we are no longer able to offer waivers because it is a cost incurred by the Graduate School for processing applications and as a consequence, PEMM cannot waive application fees.

 Q: When is the application deadline?